I’ve been using a lot more Victorian Ash/Tasmanian Oak since moving back

 down using offcuts from the mill.
 Pics will be up when finished.

-It only cost me $40 for a pallet of Jarrah!
+It only cost me $40 for a pallet of Jarrah, what a bargain!

 It will look fantastic when it’s all done, especially with these Vic Ash bench tops.👌